qiskit-community/QCHack-2022/README.md

       - Seriously, have fun!

 </dd>
+If you find you still need help with aspects of Qiskit or project design in general, we recommend you explore the numerous YouTube resources or Qiskit documentation.
+IBM Quantum believes that Hackathons are meant to be challenging, educational events.
+We're expecting most participants will need to do some research or explore new tools in order to finish their project.
+If your team is still stuck, try joining the Qiskit Slack and asking there.

 </dl>

-## It's submission time!
+## Submitting your Project and the Judging Process

 Remember, all projects must be submitted through QCHack.
-For IBM Quantum's challenge, we also expect you to submit a presentation along with your project.
+Check the Discord for full submission details.
+If you are submitting a Tier 2 project we also expect you to submit a presentation alongside.
 Your project presentation can either be a YouTube video (no longer than 5 minutes) or a powerpoint slideshow (no more than 12 slides).
-Our judges will be reviewing your projects on Monday and Tuesday, so make sure your presentation clearly outlines the project your built, your team members, and everything you're proud of.
+Our judges will be reviewing your projects next week, so make sure your presentation clearly outlines the project your built, your team members, and everything you're proud of.

 [This article](https://medium.com/qiskit/6-tips-for-an-amazing-qiskit-hackathon-presentation-e6cea20ce3b3) has good advice that coaches and judges have been collecting during past Qiskit Hackathons.

-NOTE - mention how they'll be graded against each other, mention presentation only needed for tier 2, mention how the issue should be set up on this github to link to other, refer people to Slack as well
+Remember, presentations are only needed for a Tier 2 submission.

+There is a wide range of projects that can be built within the IBM Quantum challenge.
+It's important to note that our judges prioritize QUALITY of the project over quantity of modifications your team added.
+A well-built project with clever design and unique implementation would be scored better than a project that rushed to include every possible extra feature.